Vyral/nick-shivers/_posts/2021-08-03-a-quick-update-on-our-nonprofit-movement.md

 This all goes back to our mission of serving people, and we’re excited to continue doing that in the future. **Thank you for your support in the past, present, and future.&nbsp;**

-If you have any questions for me or any real estate needs I can assist with, don’t hesitate to reach out via phone or email.
+If you have any questions for me or real estate needs I can assist with, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.